 Yeah, that could work.
 What happens if you are pushing a particular product or service?
 Surely you want that link to point to this brilliant offer you have for your customers?

 Well, we’ll just have to change that link every time we post an update to Instagram so that when we say “link in bio” in the caption of our picture, people will end up in exactly where we want them to and they’ll buy our brilliant stuff!

 Now that sounds like a royal pain in the backside.

-If you’re lucky enough to have over 10,000 loyal followers, you will be able to add any of those funky “Swipe Up” gifs to your stories which will lead people to any external link you like.
+If you’re lucky enough to have over 10,000 loyal followers (or have a blue verified tick), you will be able to add any of those funky “Swipe Up” gifs to your stories that will lead people to any external link you like.

 10,000 is a lot of people, but hey, when Instagram first rolled out the “Swipe Up” function, it was only for accounts with 1 million plus followers.
 So there is still hope for us all.